How To Port TWRP For MediaTek Android Devices

 How To Port TWRP For Spreadtrum Android Devices

-You can manually port TWRP for your Spreadtrum Android device manually using the Calvic Image Kitchen or Android Image Kitchen tool.
+You can manually port TWRP for your Spreadtrum Android device using the Calvic Image Kitchen or Android Image Kitchen tool.
 You can also port TWRP for Spreadtrum devices automatically using TWRP auto porter.

 Will My Device Brick After Flashing The Ported TWRP

-The porting guide we have shared may not work for All MediaTek Android device.
+The porting guide we have shared may not work for All MediaTek Android devices.
 Some users may run into bootloop after flashing the newly ported recovery but that can easily be fixed by flashing the device stock recovery.img back on the device.

 Yes, you can flash TWRP using any smartphone flashing tool.
 However, we recommend using the fastboot method.